debops/debops/docs/ansible/roles/cryptsetup/defaults-detailed.rst

        state: 'ansible_controller_mounted'

-Now we will need the role to fix the entry in :file:`/etc/crypttab` so that the passphrase is asked only once on boot:
+Now we will need the role to fix the entry in :file:`/etc/crypttab` so that the passphrase is asked only once on boot.
+The ``keyfile`` parameter does nothing at this point with ``remote_keyfile`` specified so if you don’t want to store the passphrase on the Ansible controller and did :command:`cryptsetup luksFormat` manually, then feel free to omit ``keyfile``.

 .. code:: yaml